-If this scenario fits your situation, then your Domain, GWIA and Post Office are already upgraded, and all you need to do is upgrade the WebAccess Application (the GroupWise 8 and earlier WebAccess Agent is no longer used).
-So just jump over to the chapters on upgrading your GroupWise WebAccess, GroupWise Monitor and GroupWise Calendar Publishing Host and Upgrading your GroupWise Clients.
+If this scenario fits your situation, then your Domain, GWIA and possibly Post Office are already upgraded, and all you need to do is upgrade the WebAccess Application (the GroupWise 8 and earlier WebAccess Agent is no longer used).
+So just jump over to the chapters on moving and upgrading your GroupWise Post Office, GroupWise WebAccess, GroupWise Monitor and GroupWise Calendar Publishing Host and Upgrading your GroupWise Clients.
 You'll be finished in no time!